(FOCS): Johnson Fistel Investigates Proposed Sale of Focus Financial Partners; Is $53.00 a Fair Price?

-/EIN News/ -- SAN DIEGO, April 11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Focus Financial Partners Inc. (NASDAQ: FOCS) (“Focus” or the “Company”) breached their fiduciary duties in connection with the proposed sale of the Company to Clayton, Dubilier & Rice.
+SAN DIEGO, April 11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Focus Financial Partners Inc. FOCS ("Focus" or the "Company") breached their fiduciary duties in connection with the proposed sale of the Company to Clayton, Dubilier & Rice.

 You can click or copy and paste the following link to join this investigation: